-Day 2: A full day trip to Aukstaitija National Park.
+Day 2: Full day trip to Aukstaitija National Park.

-Day 3: An excursion to Trakai and afternoon visit to Kernave.
+Day 3: Excursion to Trakai and afternoon visit to Kernave.

-Day 4: A trip to Dzukija National Park.
+Day 4: Trip to Dzukija National Park.
 Free evening.

-Day 5: A morning tour to European Sculpture Park and a free afternoon in Vilnius.
+Day 5: Morning tour to European Sculpture Park and a free afternoon in Vilnius.

 Day 6: Departure.

-Day 2: A day trip to the Aukstaitija National Park located in the North-East of Vilnius, a region full of lakes, forests and rich wildlife.
+Day 2: Day trip to the Aukstaitija National Park located in the North-East of Vilnius, a region full of lakes, forests and rich wildlife.
 Visit the 19th century wooden church, ancient ethnographic village of Suminai, a unique bee-keeping museum, enjoy a lovely view of the countryside from Ladakalnis Hill.